VanishingTacos/AutoSort/README.md

 5. **Submit** a pull request

 ## 📜 Changelog

+### Version 1.0.2
+- ✨ **Configurable partial stack sorting** - Added `allow-partial-stacks-chest` and `allow-partial-stacks-inventory` config options.
+When set to false, only full stacks are sorted and any leftover partial stacks are left unsorted at the end.

 ### Version 1.0.1
 - 🔧 **Fixed control scheme** - Removed middle click, improved Shift+Right Click logic